 For my business, it looks like this:

-5. Plan your marketing measurements
+6. Plan your marketing measurements

 Once you've decided on your measures, look back at your objectives and goals and check that they look reasonable.

-It's not about how much marketing knowledge or experience you have, although that's important, it's just about perspective.
-I will even admit that I struggle to do my own strategic marketing because I cannot get that perspective by myself!
-Luckily I have a pool of talented marketers in the Watertight Marketing Network to call on when I need a sounding board.
+Creating a good strategy is not just about how much marketing knowledge or experience you have, although that's important, it's also about perspective.
+To create a robust marketing strategy you need the perspective to see what your business looks like from your customer's viewpoint.
+This is the bit that most business owners have difficulty with.
+I even struggle to do my own strategic marketing because I cannot get that perspective by myself!
+Luckily I have a network of talented marketers and strategists I can call on when I need a sounding board.